fuel injector

 • Keep your fuel tank at least one-quarter full to stop dirt and debris from entering the fuel system.

-• Make sure to use a fuel injector cleaner frequently to keep the injectors clean.
+• Make sure to use the best fuel injector cleaner frequently to keep the injectors clean.

 • Schedule regular engine checkups because routine maintenance can help you identify and fix injector issues early.

-• You should replace your fuel filter on time so dirt doesn’t reach the injectors.
+• You should replace your diesel fuel filter on time so dirt doesn’t reach the injectors.

 • Follow the manufacturer’s maintenance schedule to keep the fuel system working properly.